podusowski/lum/README.md

 ----------------------------
 - Only single multithreading synchronization primitive is supported right now - a mutex.
 - `lum` works only with a single mutex.
 - It's VERY intrusive right now.
-Not only you have to swap `std::mutex` with `lum::mutex`, but it also has additional constructor parameter.
+Not only you have to swap `std::mutex` with `lum::mutex`, ~~but it also has additional constructor parameter~~.
 There are couple of ways to solve it though.

 Enabling logging